KP abolishes Ehtesab Commission

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The Khyber Pakhtunkhwa cabinet on Thursday approved the abolition of Ehtesab Commission and formed a seven-member committee to ensure fast-track and total merger of the erstwhile Fata with the province.
+PESHAWAR: the Khyber Pakhtunkhwa cabinet on Thursday approved abolition of Ehtesab Commission and formed a seven-member committee to ensure fast-track and total merger of the erstwhile Fata with the province.
+Riaz Khan Daudzai

 The minister said the committee was formed to do away with the reservations raised over the matter at the cabinet meeting by reviewing the merger plan.
 "It will work out proposals to facilitate a roadmap for the merger and relevant amendments to the laws," he added.

-Flanked by the special assistant to the chief minister on information technology Kamran Bangash and secretary information Qaisar Alam Khan, the information minister said the cabinet also approved the Khyber Pakhtunkhwa Ehtesab Commission (Repeal) Bill to repeal the Khyber Pakhtunkhwa Ehtesab Commission Act 2014 and paved the way for the abolition of the Ehtesab Commission.
-He recalled that the cabinet in its September 5 meeting had approved the abolition of the Ehtesab Commission and its assets and the pending court cases and inquiries would be referred to the Anti-Corruption Establishment (ACE).
+Flanked by the special assistant to the chief minister on information technology Kamran Bangash and secretary information Qaisar Alam Khan, the information minister said the cabinet also approved the Khyber Pakhtunkhwa Ehtesab Commission (Repeal) Bill to repeal the Khyber Pakhtunkhwa Ehtesab Commission Act 2014 and pave the way for the abolition of the Ehtesab Commission.
+He recalled that the cabinet at its September 5 meeting had approved the abolition of the Ehtesab Commission and its assets along with the pending court cases and inquiries would be referred to the Anti-Corruption Establishment (ACE).
 The minister said about 107 employees of the Ehtesab Commission would be given the option of accepting 'golden handshake' or joining the surplus pool.

 The cabinet, he said, also approved the Khyber Pakhtunkhwa digital policy, which Kamran Bangash termed a landmark achievement of the government.
 He said it would improve the digital eco-system of the province and the governance in the province would immensely benefit from it.